Get THE RACK DEMO

 Every female in your collection gets a note every time you interact with her during breeding season.
 Date, weight, feeding response, and any observations.

 That is it.
-Just capture the data.
+Capture the data.

 After one season, you will have a baseline for each female.
 After two seasons, you will see patterns.
 After three, you can predict her cycle with reasonable accuracy.